 "THE YULE OF THE TURKEYS

-The followers of Jesus of Nazareth celebrate it,
+The followers of Jesus of Nazareth observe it,

 because they have not yet been slain before Him,